Introverts, Rejoice! 27 Jobs Where You Work Alone

 Whether you’re driving a truck on a long haul, or serving up some yummy hot egg drop soup on a scooter, doing deliveries is the ultimate job for working alone.

 There are tons, and I mean tons, of delivery jobs out there.
 Most of them don’t involve training, except for becoming a truck driver.
 If you choose to go this route (hahaha, pun intended), you’ll need a CDL (a commercial driver’s license).

 If you want to go the cheaper/easier route, you can do meal delivery, grocery delivery, or become a rideshare driver.
 Some of the easiest delivery jobs to start are:

 There are two types of jobs available with Instacart.
 A full-service shopper is someone who chooses their hours and shops and delivers orders.
 Because you’re doing the delivery, you need access to a vehicle.
-You’re also an independent contractor and able to choose the hours that work for you.
+As one of their many independent contractors you’ll able to choose the hours that work for you.

 The other option available with Instacart is an in-store shopper.
 This job entails pulling together shopping orders in the store – no delivery involved, so no vehicle required.
 This position is part-time with a flexible schedule and is perfect if you just want something seasonal or a super easy side hustles for introverts.